Two years after Concordia wreck, captain returns aboard

 He has admitted that he bears responsibility for the accident as the ship's captain.
 But he says that he is not the only person to blame and has pushed for the vessel to be examined for evidence of possible technical faults.

-"The exact responsibilities will be established during the trial, there are precise rules which will be examined by the competent people," he said.

-However the investigation has already been clouded by allegations that two officials of the ship's owners, Costa Cruises, boarded the wreck without authorisation.
+However the investigation has already been clouded by allegations that two officials of the ship's owners, Costa Cruises boarded the wreck without authorization.
 A separate probe has been opened into the two.

-(Additional reporting by Gabriele Pileri; Writing By James Mackenzie; Editing by Jon Boyle)
+(Additional reporting by Gabriele Pileri; Writing By James Mackenzie; Editing by Alison Williams)